fredix/ncs/README.md

 # NCS

-ncs is the nodecast server
+ncs is the nodecast server.
+Go to http://nodecast.github.com/ncs/

 ## INSTALL